Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - We also learned how important the issues, tasks, and the kanban board on GitHub is to structured tasks and assign responsibilities for each task.
 It also made communication easier between the project members.

 To sum things up, all team members are proud and happy to finish the project.
-All our requierements and the project's success criteria are met.
+All our requirements and the project's success criteria are met.
 Furthermore, we had enough time and sufficient skills to implement even more features and make our project even greater.
 All in all, the project was a huge success regarding our development and coding knowledge as well as group work on IT projects.
 Through the work on GitHub, the Team Data Science Process, and the Kanban-Board, we gained valuable knowledge and skills for our future jobs.
-Nevertheless, there were also some difficulties and challenges during the project but we always kept on track and found a solution.
+Nevertheless, there were also some difficulties and challenges during the project, but we always kept on track and found a solution.

 ___
 ## 8. Future Development